 Award of the grants is based on submission of technical proposals by applicants, which are independently reviewed by three members of the STC, who recommend the winners to the committee for approval.
 The winners receive advance payment of 30% of the grant and the remaining 70% is paid after acceptance of single authored papers by the winners, based on the grant proposal and presented in the WCTR conference during a Special Session organised by WCTRS.
 The same reviewers who accept the winning proposals review the papers of the grant holders.
 Excellent YII papers as recommended by the reviewers can be eligible for consideration of possible Journal publication and prizes following the rules applied by WCTRS for this.

 The third Activity (YIII) covers the development of an online facility for young members of WCTRS through a page on the main website of the society, and a newsletter, for example, advertising Post-Doctoral grants from Universities worldwide, and jobs for young researchers in transport research institutions.
 It also includes establishment of a Facebook page or mailing group to facilitate the exchange of knowledge and discuss transport research etc. Two young members of WCTRS are sought to run this activity and the applicants are approved by the STC, based on their experience and CVs.
-Each of these volunteers currently receives honoraria of Euro 500 (or the equivalent in US$), which is paid after successful completion of YIII and upon recommendation of the WCTRS-Y Leader.
+Each of these volunteers currently receives honoraria of $500 (USD), which is paid after successful completion of YIII and upon recommendation of the WCTRS-Y Leader.

 Key findings from the Shanghai conference can be found here: WCTR2016 KEY FINDINGS WCTRS-Y